timfox456/R-course/davies_outline.md

  * Preparing a Surface for Plotting
    - Constructing an Evaluation Grid
    - Constructing the z-Matrix
-   - Conceptualizting the z-Matrix
+   - Conceptualizing the z-Matrix
  * Contour Plots
-   - Drawing Countour lines
+   - Drawing Contour lines
    - Color-Filled Contours
  * Pixel Images
    - One Grid Point = One Pixel